 /** * The main template file * * This is the most generic template file in a WordPress theme * and one of the two required files for a theme (the other being style.css). * It is used to display a page when nothing more specific matches a query. * E.g., it puts together the home page when no home.php file exists. * * @link https://developer.wordpress.org/themes/basics/template-hierarchy/ * * @package WordPress * @subpackage Tally * @since 1.0.0 */ ?>

-The Ministry of Corporate Affairs (MCA) notified a rule mandating every business that uses accounting software to maintain their books of account to have an audit trail feature.
+The Ministry of Corporate Affairs (MCA) notified a rule mandating every business that uses accounting software to maintain their books of account to have an audit trail feature starting from 1st April 2023.
 The new rule mandates every company maintains a record and edit log of each transaction.

-According to the recent notification, the new audit trail rule in accounting software will now be implemented from 1st April,2023.
-This was originally planned for 2021 and but later the effective date was moved to 1st April,2022.
-Now, it is postponed to 1st April, 2023
+The new audit trail rule in accounting software will be implemented from 1st April,2023.
+This was originally planned for 2021 and but later the effective date was moved to 1st April,2023.

 With audit rule notified, you might be having several concerns about the impact and implications of the audit trail rule on businesses.
 Is it applicable to all businesses?
 Is your existing accounting software compliant with the new rule?
 What are the penalties if it doesn’t adhere to the new audit trail (edit log) rule?
 Do you need to change how you have been operating all these years?